oktadev/okta-blog/_source/_posts/2019-05-15-spring-boot-login-options.md

 by: contractor
 communities: [java]
 description: "This tutorial shows you how to add login options to Spring Boot.
 Includes basic auth, form-based authentication, and OAuth 2.0 login."
-tags: [spring boot, java, login, oauth2, oidc]
+tags: [spring-boot, java, login, oauth2, oidc]
 tweets:
 - "Learn how to add login to your @springboot app in this 10-minute tutorial."
 - "You've built a @SpringBoot app, but you still need to secure it.
 Try this tutorial to see your different options."